RobotOptimist/macivor/content/blog/nuxt-offline-first-tutorial.md

 In fact, you can view the structure of this blog as an example.
 Here is the [GitHub](https://github.com/RobotOptimist/macivor).

 Nuxt can fill many roles.
 In the case of this blog, it's a git based CMS and static site generator.
 But I've also used it to create a single page application, providing a rich experience for the browser.
-It also can be a universal application, providing prerendered or even server side rendered pages very easily.
+It can be a universal application, providing prerendered or even server side rendered pages very easily.
 In fact, to create a server side rendered application instead of a single page application here is the line of configuration from nuxt.config.js:

 ```
 ssr: true, // will be a spa if set to false